DCudmore/QuestionDB-api/README.md

 From there, integrate the results with your internal process or tool however you'd like.

-Note: In order to use the API, you will need a paid QuestionDB account.

 Making a request
 ----------------
 There's a single endpoint to query for now: `https://questiondb.io/api/questions/(your keyword string)` that supports GET requests.